 30 YEARS AGO - 1982

 The new Head Start school would be t 654 Santa Fe.
 DeAnn Camp would be replacing Patsy Mitchell as the teacher.

-Page 2 of 2 - The Board of Education decided to keep the Augusta Junior High guidance counselor position for the next school year.
+The Board of Education decided to keep the Augusta Junior High guidance counselor position for the next school year.
 The decision came after John Penney's retirement and the BOE's request to study the need for the position.

 20 YEARS AGO - 1992